 In June 2021, Council conducted a formal Request for Tender for a hospitality operator for the Police Cottage.

 In October 2021, renowned retailer 2773 Café Glenbrook (2773) was announced as the food and beverage operator for the Police Cottage.

 Owners of 2773, Shane and Belinda Simpson were chosen as they share Council’s vision for the site and their passion for the local community shone through in their application.
 They also demonstrated an appreciation for preserving the history of the building as well as having extensive experience running multiple successful venues in the local area.

 The menu will be modern Australian with a focus on local and sustainable produce delivering casual dining as well as quick service takeaway.
-The Police Cottage will be the ideal place for family, friends and visitors to eat, meet and relax while soaking up the magnificent views of the river.
-The new café and restaurant is yet to be named.
+Set to open in late January 2023, Tthe Police Cottage will be the ideal place for family, friends, and visitors to eat, meet and relax while soaking up the magnificent views of the river.

 When will the café and restaurant open?

 The café and restaurant are anticipated to open in late January 2023.